anniezh12/hiring-engineers/answers.md

     and was represented with red color.

-###                                       Monitoring Data
+###                                       MONITORING DATA

 >Question:- Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
            Warning threshold of 500
            Alerting threshold of 800
            And also ensure that it will notify you if there is No Data for this query over the past 10m.

-Ans.
-This was an easy part all I did to go to dashboard and selected settings button on the graph showing `my_metric` and chose
-  `create monitor` option.
+This was an easy part all I did to go to dashboard and selected settings button on the graph showing `my_metric` and chose `create monitor` option.
 And a new window popped up,

 ![creating monitor](images/monitoring-data/create-monitor.png)